 BSU is More Than a Club, but a Celebration of Black Culture

-Ansley Kang, Features Editor
+Ansley Kang, Editor in Chief

 1986 was the year that Black History was officially celebrated and recognized as its own month in February.
 This month’s purpose is to remember and recognize important figures that played an important role in Black history, and it is a time for Black families to celebrate their culture together.
 Many celebrations in our own city have been hosted in honor of the month.
 LO for LOve, a non profit organization dedicated to spreading diversity, equity and inclusion (DEI) have organized Martin Luther King Jr. celebrations to commemorate the impactful legacy of Dr. Martin Luther King Jr. who was an important black figure during the civil rights movement.
 Along with LO for LOve, the Lake Oswego Public Library will be holding Black History Month (BHM) celebrations throughout the month of February.